 All of the attractions listed below are very close to the Lens train station, with the exception of Louvre-lens, but for the first year at least there will be a small, free bus from the station directly to the museum, so that Lens could very well be done as a day trip from Lille or other cities nearby.

-The Louvre-Lens, opened in December of 2012, will display works from the Louvre in Paris.
+The Louvre-Lens opened in December 2012 and displays works from the Louvre in Paris.
 Around 20 percent of the collection will rotate each year.
 Unlike the Louvre, in which the art is arranged by culture or artist, the museum at Lens will display art over time.
 The museum includes a landscaped park you can stroll.

 The Boulevard Emile Basly, near the train station, offers some of the best examples of Art Deco in northern France.